Types of Lizards

 Collared Lizard

-You may also notice that the Collared Lizard above is shedding a layer of old skin.
-The scaly skin of a lizard is made of keatin, the same substance that forms human fingernails.
-Collared lizards are known to be aggresive and they eat other species of lizards.
+You may notice that the collared lizard pictured above is shedding a layer of old skin.
+The skin or scales of a lizard is made up of keratin.
+This substance is also what human fingernails are made of.

 Common Iguana